-For a list of exempt obligations, request REV-1643, Tax-Exempt Obligations for Pennsylvania personal income tax purposes.
+For a list of exempt obligations, request REV-1643, Tax-Exempt Obligations for PA Personal Income Tax Purposes.

 Distributions from Money Market Funds, Mutual Funds and Other Investment Companies

 Estates or trusts must report distributions from the earnings and profits of money market or mutual funds, investment trusts and investment companies as dividend income on Line 2, not as interest income.